ianwremmel/browser-ruler/README.md

 Follow the steps below to install from source.

 1. Clone this project.
-2. Visit [chrome://extensions](chrome://extensions) in your browser.
+1. Visit [chrome://extensions](chrome://extensions) in your browser.
-3. Ensure that the **Developer mode** checkbox in the top right-hand corner is checked.
+1. Ensure that the **Developer mode** checkbox in the top right-hand corner is checked.
-4. Click **Load unpacked extension…** to pop up a file-selection dialog.
+1. Click **Load unpacked extension…** to pop up a file-selection dialog.
+1. Install dependencies and build the project: `npm install && npm run build`
-5. Select the `dist` directory from the cloned project.
+1. Select the `dist` directory from the cloned project.

 ## Attribution